MrRox1337/range-balancing-bot/README.md

-# range-balancing-bot
+# Range Balancing Bot
-PROJECT TITLE:  RANGE_BALANCING_BOT
-AUTHORS: AMAN MISHRA  M
-         ARMAN SHAIKH M01096196

-PROBLEM STATEMENT:
+An autonomous vehicle system that maintains a fixed distance from walls while operating a conveyor mechanism.

+## Project Information

+- **Course**: PDE4446
+- **Authors**:
+  - Aman Mishra (M00983641)
+  - Arman Shaikh (M01096196)

+## Problem Statement

-How can an autonomous vehicle accurately maintain a fixed distance from a wall or boundary while its conveyor mechanism is potentially manipulating objects and users are manually influencing its operation.
+How can an autonomous vehicle accurately maintain a fixed distance from a wall or boundary while its conveyor mechanism is manipulating objects and experiencing manual user interactions?

-SOLUTION:
+## Solution Overview

-This project implements a closed-loop feedback system designed around an Arduino microcontroller, to precisely regulate the vehicle's lateral position.
-The correct values for Kp, Ki and Kd are crucial for stable performance.
+This project implements a closed-loop feedback system using an Arduino microcontroller to precisely regulate the vehicle's lateral position.
+The system employs a PID (Proportional-Integral-Derivative) controller for stable performance and accurate distance maintenance.

-LIST OF COMPONENTS:
+## Components

+### Hardware

-ARDUINO BOARD is the main microcontroller which executes the PID algorithm and modulates speed and maintains range.
+- **Arduino Board**: Main microcontroller executing the PID algorithm

-ULTRASONIC SENSOR  HC-SR04 measures the distance to the wall and provides the  INPUT or Desired value  for the PID.

-DC MOTOR and WHEELS propels the vehicle robot and provides forward and backward motion

-L293D MOTOR DRIVER- interfaces the Arduino's low-power signal  Used for controlling the direction and speed (via PWM) of the DC motor.

-NEMA STEPPER MOTOR drives the conveyor belt, It is powered by a separate Power Supply and controlled by the Arduino via a Stepper Motor Driver like the A4988.
-Capacitor to send a steady current and prevent from fusing out.

-POTENTIOMETER- allows the user to manually set the conveyor belt speed it reads an analog value which the Arduino converts to a speed setting for the stepper motor
+- **HC-SR04 Ultrasonic Sensor**: Measures wall distance for PID input
+- **DC Motors and Wheels**: Provides propulsion and directional control
+- **L293D Motor Driver**: Controls motor direction and speed via PWM
+- **NEMA Stepper Motor**: Drives the conveyor belt
+  - Powered by separate power supply
+  - Controlled via A4988 stepper driver
+- **Capacitor**: Provides steady current protection
+- **Potentiometer**: Manual conveyor belt speed control

+### Key Features

+- Real-time distance measurement and correction
+- User-adjustable conveyor belt speed
+- Safety protocols including:
+  - Output clamping on PID controller
+  - Maximum speed limits
+  - Emergency stop on large-magnitude errors

 This usually involves an iterative tuning process:Start with Ki and Kd at zero.
 Increase or decrease Kp until the robot starts to oscillate around the Setpoint.Reduce or increase Kp to about half the value that caused oscillations.
 Slowly increase or decrease Ki to eliminate any small, persistent steady-state error.
 Slowly increase or decrease Kd to reduce overshoot and dampen oscillations caused by Kp.

 The core solution is a PID controller that dynamically modulates the vehicle's velocity to maintain a fixed Setpoint distance from a wall.
 An ultrasonic sensor continuously provides the real-time distance measurement, which serves as the Process Variable (PV).

 The PID algorithm computes the error signal (e=SP−PV) and generates a corresponding Manipulated Variable by applying proportional (Kp ), integral (Ki), and derivative (Kd) gains.
 This MV is translated into a Pulse Width Modulation (PWM) signal, which is fed to an L298N H-bridge motor driver.

 The driver, in turn, powers the DC propulsion motor, thus forming a system that actively corrects for positional drift.
 This control loop operates concurrently with a secondary system: a user-adjustable conveyor belt driven by a NEMA stepper motor, whose speed is governed by analog input from a potentiometer.

 Critical safety protocols has to be embedded in the software, including output clamping on the PID controller to a maximum speed limit and a fault-detection mechanism that triggers an emergency stop upon sensing, large-magnitude error values.

-PROCESS:
-For better understanding divide the process in Phases PHASE 1: ROBOT CHASIS ASSEMBLY
+## Implementation Process

+### Phase 1: Robot Chassis Assembly

+1. **Base Construction**

+   - Build chassis framework
-Build the base robot chassis.
-Mount the DC motors to the frame and attach the wheels.
+   - Mount DC motors and attach wheels

-MOUNT CORE ELECTRONICS: Securely mount the Arduino, L298N Motor Driver, Buck converter and 12V battery pack to the chassis.

-MOUNT SENSOR: Mount the HC-SR04 Ultrasonic Sensor on the side of the chassis.
-It must face the wall it will be tracking.
-Wire the Propulsion System:
+   - Install core electronics (Arduino, L298N, buck converter, battery)
+   - Mount ultrasonic sensor facing tracking wall

+2. **Wiring**

-Connect the battery to the L298N's power input (VCC and GND).
+   - Connect battery to L298N (VCC and GND)
-Connect the L293D's  output to the power connect the L298N motor outputs to the DC motors.

-Connect the L293D Input(control) pins (e.g., IN, IN, EN for Both motors) to the Arduino's digital (PWM) pins.
+   - Wire L293D outputs to DC motors
+   - Connect control pins to Arduino
-EN will be used for speed control via analogWrite().
+   - Configure PWM pins for speed control

-TEST PROPULSION: Write a simple test sketch.
-Upload a program that makes the robot move forward, backward, and stop, just to verify all connections and motor directions are correct.
+3. **Initial Testing**
+   - Upload basic movement test sketch
+   - Verify forward/backward motion
+   - Test motor direction and connections

-PHASE 2: Conveyor Belt Integration
+### Phase 2: Conveyor Integration

 MOUNT THE STEPPER MOTOR: Mount the NEMA stepper motor to the frame and couple its shaft to the drive roller.
 This roller will move the belt.
 Make sure the tension is proper between rollers.
 Mount the stepper motor driver (A4988) and the potentiometer.

 Connect the A4988's STEP and DIR pins to two digital pins on the Arduino.
 Connect the potentiometer's output to an Analog pin on the Arduino.
 Connect the stepper motor's four wires to the A4988's outputs.

 IMPORTANT: Connect the separate power supply 12V to the A4988's motor power input Vcc and GND.

 TEST CONVEYOR: Write a test sketch.
 Read the potentiometer's value and map() the function to convert the 0-1023 value into a delay time for the stepper motor.
 Verify that you can control the conveyor speed by turning the knob.